Gabriella439/pipes/README.md

     quit[Enter]
     Prelude P> -- Done!

-A new tutorial for version 4.0.0 is in progres.
+A new tutorial for version 4.0.0 is in progress.
 For now, you can read [the tutorial for version 3.3.0](http://hackage.haskell.org/packages/archive/pipes/3.3.0/doc/html/Control-Proxy-Tutorial.html).

 ## Features